goldfinch-eng/mono/murmuration/README.md

 ### Copying `all_dev.json` from the Murmuration instance to your local machine

+This step is necessary in order for you to get all of the deployed contract addresses on Murmuration.
+Subgraph setup scripts will read from this file for deployments, so it's necessary if you wish to deploy a subgraph that indexes Murmuration.

 ```
 gcloud --project=goldfinch-frontends-dev compute ssh $INSTANCE_NAME --zone=us-central1-a --command="docker cp $CONTAINER_ID:/goldfinch-protocol/packages/protocol/deployments/all_dev.json ."